raghubetina/syllabus-chapters/README.md

 Since most assessments are objective and binary (it works or it doesn't work), _there is no curve_.
 Potentially, everyone could get an A; or, everyone could get a D. Either you make each project work the way it's supposed to, or you don't; and by the end you can ship an app; or you can't.

-So don't worry if someone seems like others came in with more experience; don't compare yourself to anyone else; only compare yourself to yourself from yesterday.
+So don't worry if it seems like others came in with more experience; don't compare yourself to anyone else.
+Only compare yourself to yourself from yesterday.
 The course is designed for beginners; if you ask lots of questions, learn a little bit each day, and don't fall behind, then you'll be fine.

 **Note:** When you're looking at assignments in Canvas, it's much more helpful in this course to **Show by Type** rather than By Date (click the button in the top-right corner):